xlivia/xlivia/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm Olivia, a passionate Software Developer with a love for coding and creating amazing things.
-I am a software developer with a Bachelor of Computing in Computer Science. 🌟💻 From building full-stack web apps to developing real-time chatroom applications, I have a proven track record of successful projects.
+I am a software developer with a Bachelor of Computing in Computer Science, and I love coding and creating amazing things. 🌟💻 From building full-stack web apps to developing real-time chatroom applications, I have a proven track record of successful projects.
 In addition to my technical expertise, I have experience in managing businesses and providing exceptional customer service. 🚀🔧 Here's a glimpse into my world:

 ## 💻 Technologies I Love